 14.3.
 Client availability and response time.
 Client acknowledges the importance of ongoing communication between Client and Attorney.
 Client agrees to timely respond to Attorney’s requests for documentation and information needed for Attorney to carry out its function as counsel and that Client personnel be made available to meet with Attorney as necessary.
 If Attorney does not obtain such cooperation from Client, the quality of Attorney’s representation may suffer, and Attorney may feel constrained to terminate this Agreement.
 Client takes full responsibility for any unfinished legal work that results from Client’s failure to respond to Attorney’s request, untimely response to time-sensitive correspondence, or other requests made by Attorney.

 14.4.
-Client representations, warranties, acknowledgements, and consents.
-Client makes the following representation, warranties, acknowledgements, and consents to Attorney:
+Client representations, warranties, acknowledgments, and consents.
+Client makes the following representation, warranties, acknowledgments, and consents to Attorney:

 14.4.1.
 Client is of sound mind, has the capacity and authority to enter into this Agreement, and has authority to bind the entity listed on page one of the Agreement;